Getting started

 The first step in integrating Slack with your Deepnote notebooks is creating a Slack app and getting your app's token.
 All you need to do to get started is:

-- Create a Slack app by clicking the
+1. Create a Slack app by clicking the Create App button here.

-button here. - Copy the Slack token of your new app.
-It should start with "xoxb", for example
+2. Copy the Slack token of your new app.
+It should start with "xoxb", for example xoxb-not-a-real-token-this-will-not-work.

-).
+3. Store the token in a variable (such as SLACK_TOKEN).
 If you'd like to keep your data secure, consider storing the token as an environment variable.
-Environment variables in Deepnote are encrypted and provide a secure way of storing sensitive data. - Install the
+Environment variables in Deepnote are encrypted and provide a secure way of storing sensitive data.

 Once you've created your Slack app and installed the slack_sdk Python package, sending notifications via Slack becomes rather straightforward.
 The code below sends a notification into the #general channel informing everyone in that channel of a successful run.